Murder of Chen Shijun: Trial

 On July 23, 2021, the investigation of the homicide was completed and transferred it to the Ningbo People's Procuratorate.
 On August 20, the Ningbo People's Procuratorate filed an indictment against the perpetrator to the Ningbo Intermediate People's Court for the crime of intentional homicide.
 The prosecutor said that the evidence is sufficient and the suspect would be held accountable.
 On November 25, the case was heard by Intermediate People's Court of Ningbo.
 During the trial at the Ningbo Intermediate People's Court, both the public prosecution department and the defense counsel presented evidence and the court hired an interpreter for the defendant.
 The officials from the US Consulate General in Shanghai attended the hearing.
 At the end of the trial, the court announced an adjournment and the verdict will be announced at a later date.

 On April 21, 2022, the Ningbo People's Intermediate Court found Abdulmateen guilty of intentional murder and sentenced him to death.
-The court found that Abdul Mateen had done the killing with premeditation and his motive was to seek revenge on Chen, which led to her brutal death, and due to the aggravating factors of the case, the court decides to impose the death penalty on Abdulmateen.
+The court found that Abdul Mateen had done the killing with premeditation and his motive was to seek revenge on Chen, which led to her brutal death, and due to the aggravating factors of the case, the court decided to impose a death sentence on Abdulmateen.